felipezarco/request-check/README.md

 # Request Check

-> Simplify request validation checks on express
+> Validate requests required fields and rules on express and other frameworks

 You should not always believe the data is exactly what you think.
 Hopefully, you validate data you receive.
 This module helps with that.
 I found that many of the validators out there are either incomplete or not fully customizable.
 Hence, I built this.
 It is rather simple and it works.